Study and work abroad

 Students who have used the scheme have been found to achieve higher results for their degrees, compared to students who stayed in one place, with evidence also showing that students taking part in the exchange also found work more quickly following graduation.
 Those who have participated in an international exchange are 44% more likely to hold managerial positions than their peers 10 years after graduation.

-The Turing Scheme can also widen the choices available to those students who are eligible to take up the opportunities that our new Common Unit Framework provides - for example spending a Sandwich Year studying abroad, or choosing a Study Abroad Unit.
+The Turing Scheme can also widen the choices available to those students who are eligible to take up the opportunities that our new Common Unit Framework provides - for example spending a Sandwich Year studying abroad:

 The Sandwich Year (510) is a full year of placement, negotiated with the college with an approved organisation or partner, with continued access to college online resources and support - returning to complete your third year of study.